-Of course, everyone would like to cut their supermarket bill by 50% or more.
-After all, on average we spend $387 per month on groceries.
+Of course, everyone would like to cut the supermarket bill by 50% or more.

 If I handed you a $10 bill, you wouldn’t throw it away, right?
 So why toss those weekly newspaper coupon inserts?

-Sure, markets are tracking your every purchase, but shoppers who use coupons and loyalty cards save, on average, more than 10% on groceries a year — that’s about $480.
+Sure, markets are tracking your every purchase, but shoppers who use coupons and loyalty cards save, on average, more than 10% on groceries a year.